gvwilson/thirdbit/_posts/2015/2015-05-25-a-few-articles-on-education.md

       (If you're behind the Great Paywall of Academia, you can read <a href="http://www.sciencedirect.com/science/article/pii/S0272775714000417">another study</a>
       by Braga, Paccagnella, and Pellizzari that reaches the same conclusion.)
-      Despite knowing this&mdash;the results aren't exactly new&mdash;universities continue to use such surveys because...
+      Despite knowing this–the results aren't exactly new–universities continue to use such surveys because...
       well, that gets us back into a discussion of politics and learning, which is probably best saved for <a href="http://third-bit.com/">my personal blog</a>,